sjaehn/BSchaffl/README.md

 ## TODO's

+* Additionally report latency to GUI via AtomPort (some hosts do not forward latency via ControlPort to GUI)
 * Show warning if latency exceeds maximum
-* Intelligent note option: snap NOTE_ON to step start and NOTE_OFF to step end
+* Smart quantization option: snap NOTE_ON to step start and NOTE_OFF to step end
 * Option to amplify NOTE_OFF velocity in the same way as NOTE_ON velocity
 * Select between: stretch note position only / stretch note length only / stretch note position & length
 * Option to change output step